 - Allows for both flat and clipless riding

 Cons:Check Price at Amazon

 Most Durable: Bontrager Line Elite MTB Platform Pedals

-For those who are no strangers to pedal strikes and daily falls, this tough, sturdy platform pedal ($50) is the one for you.
+For those who are no strangers to pedal strikes and daily falls, this tough, sturdy platform pedal ($52) may be the best mountain bike flat pedal for you.